exa-analytics/exa/doc/source/general.rst

 Code Overview
 ======================================
 The exa package provides the foundation for data analysis tools.
-It's primary purpose is to provide analytical data objects (:mod:`~exa.analytical`), numerical data objects (:mod:`~exa.numerical`), visualization support (:mod:`~exa.widget` and :mod:`~exa.web`, for the Jupyter notebook and standalone application environments respectively), and a container object (itself composed of two modules, :mod:`~exa.container` and :mod:`~exa.relational.container`) to facilitate data management and analysis.
-The secondary purpose of the package is to provide convenient methods for programmatic analysis and manipulation of data on disk into analytical and numerical data objects as well as container objects (:mod:`~exa.editor`).
-Finally, the exa package provides a set of fast algorithms (see the modules in the algorithms documentation) for common operations.
+It's primary purpose is to provide **analytical** data objects (:mod:`~exa.analytical`), **numerical** data objects (:mod:`~exa.numerical`), **visualization** support (:mod:`~exa.widget` and :mod:`~exa.web` - for both the **Jupyter notebook** and standalone application environments), and a **container** object (itself composed of two modules, :mod:`~exa.container` and :mod:`~exa.relational.container`) to facilitate data **management** and **analysis**.
+The secondary purpose of the package is to provide convenient methods for **programmatic analysis** and manipulation of data on disk into analytical and numerical data objects as well as container objects (:mod:`~exa.editor`).
+Finally, the exa package provides a set of fast (in and out of core) **algorithms** (see the modules in the algorithms documentation) for common operations.

+The latter two purposes are accomplished in practice by using data specific packages built on top of exa; exa provides the foundation for manipulation of n-dimensional data, communication to data frameworks, databases, data transfer between programming languages (i.e. frontend and backend), and content management.

+Note:
+    Performance is critical for such applications both in terms of speed and memory usage.
+The backend application is built exclusively in **Python**: Python has well established libraries for accomplishing all of the foundational task described above. **JavaScript/HTML/CSS** are used for creating dynamic Jupyter notebook extensions, and are also used for the standalone web application.
+Other languages, primarily **C++**, are used for situations requiring high performance.

+Tip:
+    Due to the limitations of Python and JavaScript, numerically difficult operations should be offloaded to statically typed languages (or use numpy for example).
+    Where unavoidable every effort should be made to not waste cpu cycles or memory.
+    Whenever communication is required between languages, ensure that only the minimum amount of data is being copied and/or transferred.

 Organization
 ---------------------